-(a) An employee who returns to work after the expiration of maternity, pre-adoption or parental leaves shall retain the seniority the employee had accumulated prior to commencing the leave and shall be credited with seniority for the period of time covered by the leave.

-(b) On return from maternity, pre-adoption or parental, leaves, an employee shall be placed in the employee's former position or in a position of equal rank and basic pay.

-(c) Notwithstanding Clause 14.1(c) - Vacation and 14.5 - Vacation Carryover, vacation entitlements and vacation pay shall continue to accrue while an employee is on leave pursuant to Clause 24.1(a), and its waiting period providing:

-(1) the employee returns to work for a period of not less than six months;

-(2) the employee has not received parental allowance pursuant to Clause 24.11; and

-(3) the employee was employed prior to the date of ratification of this Agreement.
-Vacation earned pursuant to this clause may be carried over to the following year, notwithstanding Clause 14.5 - Vacation Carryover.

-(d) Employees who are unable to complete the return to work period in c(1) above as a result of proceeding on maternity, pre-adoption or parental leave shall be credited with their earned vacation entitlements and vacation pay providing the employee returns to work for a period of not less than six months following the expiration of the subsequent maternity, parental or pre-adoption leave.
+- (a) An employee who returns to work after the expiration of maternity, parental, or pre-adoption leaves, shall retain the seniority the employee had accumulated prior to commencing the leave and shall be credited with seniority for the period of time covered by the leave. - (b) On return from maternity, parental or pre-adoption leaves, an employee shall be placed in the employee's former position or in a position of equal rank and basic pay. - (c) Notwithstanding Clauses 14.1(c) Vacation and 14.5 Vacation Carryover, vacation entitlements and vacation pay shall continue to accrue while an employee is on leave pursuant to Clause 24.1(a) and its waiting period providing: - (1) the employee returns to work for a period of not less than six months; and - (2) the employee has not received parental allowance pursuant to Clause 24.11; and - (3) the employee was employed prior to February 26, 2001. - Vacation earned pursuant to this clause may be carried over to the following year, notwithstanding Clause 14.5 - Vacation Carryover. - (d) Employees who are unable to complete the return to work period in (c) above as a result of proceeding on maternity, parental or pre-adoption leave shall be credited with their earned vacation entitlements and vacation pay providing the employee returns to work for a period of not less than six months following the expiration of the subsequent maternity, parental or pre-adoption leave.